CodeforSouth/iot-flood-tracker/README.md

 - From the menu, press VERIFY.
 This should result in the message Code verified!
 Great work.
 - Now you are ready to press FLASH
-If everything goes well, you will get a:
+If everything goes well, you will see the following message:

 ```
 Flash successful!
 Please wait a moment while your device is updated...